pauldmccarthy/fsleyes/userdoc/index.rst

 If you are getting started with FSLeyes, check out the :ref:`quick_start` page.
-Otherwise, choose a topic from the list below, or refer to the :ref:`userdoc_index`.
+Otherwise, choose a topic from the list below.

 .. toctree::